Engineering on Heating Systems

 Focus on the General View

-Due to political guidelines for environmental and climate protection, the technical development on heating technology has made great progress.
+In the development of heating technology, great strides have been made due to the requirements of climate and environmental protection.
 This relates to the increase of efficiency as well as to the reduction of the use of fossil energy carriers and the reduction of pollutant- and greenhouse gas emissions.

 Various combinations of efficiency technologies are conceivable – but not all feasible combinations are practical.
 Illustration: OWI